KeithTheEE/redditPythonHelper/FAQ.md

 The post could be written in a way that the classifier is unable to classify a sentences as a question, which is a fairly common problem.
 The person could be also requesting help as oppose to asking for help.
 While it's easy for a human to understand that there isn't a major, functional difference between those types of posts, the bot has trouble.

 The bot keeps a list of users who's posts it has commented on.
 To prevent spam the bot doesn't comment on posts made by those users in the future.
 (This is under the assumption that once someone is aware of the r/learnpython, they'll use it in the future.
 This assumption has proven to be rather strongly false and I'm reevaluating this action, but for now I'm maintaining this behavior.)

+If a user has already posted in r/learnpython by the time the bot decides to comment, but the post wasn't made at about the same time as the original, the bot decides its comment isn't needed.